fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
     As discussed in <a href=https://fg-research.com/blog/general/posts/fred-md-overview.html
     target="_blank">our previous post</a>, the FRED-MD dataset is updated on a monthly basis.
-    The monthly releases are referred to as <i>real-time vintages</i>.
-Each real-time vintage includes the data from January 1959 up to the previous month.
+    The monthly releases are referred to as <i>vintages</i>.
+Each vintage includes the data from January 1959 up to the previous month.
 For instance, the 02-2024 vintage contains the data from January 1959 to January 2024.
     </p>

     <p>
-    The real-time vintages are subject to retrospective adjustments, such as seasonal adjustments, inflation adjustments and backfilling of missing values.
-For this reason, different real-time vintages can potentially report different values for the same time series on the same date.
-Furthermore, different real-time vintages can include different time series, as indicators are occasionally added and removed from the dataset.
+    The vintages are subject to retrospective adjustments, such as seasonal adjustments, inflation adjustments and backfilling of missing values.
+For this reason, different vintages can potentially report different values for the same time series on the same date.
+Furthermore, different vintages can include different time series, as indicators are occasionally added and removed from the dataset.
     </p>

     <p>
-    We use 02-2023 vintage for training and hyperparameter tuning, while we use the last month in all real-time vintages from 03-2023 to 02-2024 for testing.
-Our approach is different from the one used in <a href="#references">[2]</a>, where the same real-time vintage is used for both training and testing.
-In our view, our approach allows us to evaluate the model in a more realistic scenario where on a given month we forecast next month's inflation using as input the data in the real-time vintage released on that month, without taking into account any retrospective adjustment that could be applied to the FRED-MD dataset in the future.
+    We use 02-2023 vintage for training and hyperparameter tuning, while we use the last month in each vintage from 03-2023 to 02-2024 for testing.
+Our approach is different from the one used in <a href="#references">[2]</a>, where the same vintage (01-2016) is used for both training and testing.
+In our view, our approach allows us to evaluate the model in a more realistic scenario where on a given month we forecast next month's inflation using as input the data available on that month, without taking into account any ex-post adjustment that could be applied to the data in the future.
     </p>

     <img